assert-justice/curriculum_py/01_fundamentals.md

 Python interoperates well with C. We won't be touching these capabilities in this class, but you can call code written in C and C++ from Python relatively easily.
 This lends itself well to writing high level code that has good performance.

+Python is often used in data science.
+It has extensive library support for collating, analyzing, and visualizing data.

+For my purposes though, I use it for writing scripts.
+If I want to automate a complex task but don't want to write a whole dedicated program a few Python scripts are the way to go.

 ## Data Types

 - Int